elenikaloudi/AF3_workshop/README.md

-## Running a protein-protein prediction on AlphaFoldServer
+## :facepunch: Step 2: Running a protein-protein prediction on AlphaFoldServer

 You need to Login to the [AlphaFoldServer](https://alphafoldserver.com/) page online.
 If you do not have an account, you can quickly create one. :bowtie:

 ## The input page on AlphaFoldServer should look like that:

 ![AlphafoldServer input](assets/alphafoldserver.png)